brandonysli/coding-challenge/README.md

 -   Make an order and specify how much each person's coffee costs by clicking the Add Order button
 -   Look at Next Payer and Amount to determine the person to pay for this order and the cost
 -   Click Pay for Order when the order is paid

+## Assumptions

+-   Each order consists of at most one drink ordered by every person (number of drinks incremented by one each time)
+-   Coffee prices don't go over $1000

 ## Logic